 11.7.
 The projects submitted by various agencies would be examined and considered by the Project Screening Committee in the Ministry of Housing & Urban Poverty Alleviation before they are submitted to the Project Approval Committee, with its recommendations for sanction.
-The composition of the Project Screening Committee would be as under:
+The composition of the Project Screening Committee would be as under :

-Joint Secretary in charge of Urban Poverty Alleviation in - Chairman the Ministry of Housing & Urban Poverty Alleviation

-Director/Deputy Secretary (Finance) in the Ministry - Member Director (National Buildings Organisation) in charge of the - Member

-Director (National Buildings Organisation) in charge of the -National Resource Centre on Urban Poverty, Slums &

-Housing at the Ministry

-Director/ Deputy Secretary (UPA) in the Ministry - Member
+Joint Secretary in charge of Urban Poverty Alleviation in the Ministry of Housing & Urban Poverty Alleviation Chairman Director / Deputy Secretary (Finance) in the Ministry Member Director (National Buildings Organisation) in charge of the National Resource Centre on Urban Poverty, Slums & Housing at the Ministry Director / Deputy Secretary (UPA) in the Ministry Member Convener

-Convener